 OFN is pleased to announce the 19 awardees of the Small CDFI Unrestricted Grant Program.
-The Small CDFI Unrestricted Grant Program provided $50,000 grants to OFN members with less than $10 million in assets.
+The Small CDFI Unrestricted Grant Program provided $50,000 grants to OFN members with less than $10 million in assets, with all but one grant going to Native CDFIs or those led by people of color.
+Additionally, 8 of the organizations are women-led, and 13 joined OFN within the last three years.
 These grants are intended to help smaller CDFIs withstand the COVID-19 crisis.

 The Small CDFI Unrestricted Grant Program was generously supported by Capital One.

 ACT!
 Albany Community Together, Inc. – Albany, GA

 The mission of Albany Community Together, Inc. (ACT!) is to build wealth and create economic opportunities in Georgia by providing affordable access to capital and business support services for aspiring entrepreneurs and small business owners.
 Many of ACT!’s clients are minorities and women.

 African Development Center – Minneapolis, MN

 The Mission of the African Development Center is to grow businesses, build wealth, and increase reinvestment in the African communities of Minnesota.

 African Economic Development Solutions – St. Paul, MN

 The mission of African Economic Development Solutions (AEDS) is to build wealth and prosperity within African immigrant communities by empowering entrepreneurs and small business owners and fostering financial independence among families and individuals across St. Paul.